pivotal/docs-tap/scc/git-auth.hbs.md

       - name: tap-registry
     ```

-Note: If you've used Namespace Provisioner for setting up your Developer Namespace where you workload is to be created, use the `namespace_provisioner.default_parameters.supply_chain_service_account.secrets` property in your tap-values.yml.
-For example
+>**Note** If you've used Namespace Provisioner to set up your Developer Namespace where you workload is created, use the `namespace_provisioner.default_parameters.supply_chain_service_account.secrets` property in your `tap-values.yaml`.
+For example:

     ```yaml
     namespace_provisioner: